NeilJustice/FileRevisor/README.md

 ![Jenkins Jobs That Compile FileRevisor On Windows](Screenshots/WindowsJenkinsJobsForFileRevisor.png)

-## How To Build FileRevisor From Source On Linux
+## How To Build Binary filerevisor On Linux With Clang

 ```bash
 git clone https://github.com/NeilJustice/FileRevisor